 Hatiora epiphylloides subsp. bradei (Porto & Castell.)
 Barthlott & N.P.Taylor

-Hatiora epiphylloides subsp. bradei, also known as Schlumbergera lutea subsp. bradei, is a shrubby epiphytic cactus with pendent, shortly segmented branches.
-It tends to have narrower, more elongated stem segments than Hatiora epiphylloides subsp. epiphylloides with fewer lateral areoles and somewhat larger flowers.
+Hatiora epiphylloides subsp. bradei, also known as Schlumbergera lutea subsp. bradei, is a shrubby cactus with pendent, shortly segmented branches.
+It tends to have narrower, more elongated stem segments than Hatiora epiphylloides subsp. epiphylloides, which have fewer lateral areoles and somewhat larger flowers.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).